jtojnar/swfhandler/README.md

 Make sure you can upload SWF files.
 See the [MediaWiki manual](https://www.mediawiki.org/wiki/Manual:Configuring_file_uploads#Configuring_file_types).

-This has only been tested on MediaWiki 1.19.
+This has only been tested on MediaWiki 1.19 and 1.23.

 ## Thanks